 When is registration?

 Preregistration is conducted during the first two weeks of April (for the Summer and Fall semesters) and November (for the Spring semester).
 Only currently enrolled students have the opportunity to register early through preregistration.
-After preregistration is open registration, which is available to newly admitted as well as currently enrolled students.
-Although there are no specific deadlines, courses do close and students are encouraged to register early.
+After preregistration, registration opens to newly admitted as well as currently enrolled students.
+Although there are no specific deadlines, courses do fill and students are encouraged to register early.

 How do I drop and add a class?

 How do I add a class if it's full already?
 How do the waiting lists work?
-Students can attempt to add a class if it's already full by placing themselves on a waiting list.
-Before the semester starts students are automatically admitted in numerical order as openings occur.
-Once the semester starts the instructor decides who is admitted to the class off the wait list if there are any openings available.
+Students can attempt to add a class if it's already full by placing themselves on a wait list.
+Before the semester starts, students are automatically admitted in numerical order as openings occur.
+Once the semester starts, the instructor decides who is admitted to the class off the wait list if there are any openings available.

-2. Multiply the number of points by the number of credits for each course.
+2. Multiply the number of points for the grade by the number of credit hours for each course.
 The result is called the "quality points."
 For example, an "A" in a 3-credit course: 4.0 x 3 = 12 quality points.

 3. Add the quality points for all courses taken in a semester.

-4. Divide the total number of quality points by the total number of credits (excluding "I," "W", "CR", and "NC" grade).
+4. Divide the total number of quality points by the total number of credit hours (excluding "I," "W", "CR", and "NC" grade).

-The cumulative GPA (grade point average) is calculated by adding the total number of quality points by the total number of credits for each successive semester.
+The cumulative GPA (grade point average) is calculated by dividing the total number of quality points by the total number of credit hours for each successive semester.

 How is my GPA affected if I repeat a course?

-Are the grades from my other college(s) calculated into my University of Missouri - St. Louis GPA?
+Are the grades from my other college(s) calculated into my UMSL GPA?

 No. Credits transfer, but grades do not.
 You start off with a "fresh" GPA even if you transferred in from another institution.
-The only exception to this is if you transfer from another University within the University of Missouri system.
+The only exception to this is if you transfer from another university within the University of Missouri system.
 While the College of Business does not calculate those grades in your graduation gpa, they are calculated in the Latin Honors gpa if you are eligible for Latin Honors.
 Unless you have 60 graded credit hours at UMSL.
 The College of Business then uses the UMSL GPA.

-Someone said that even if we pass all of our classes, we cannot graduate until we an "assessment exams."
+Someone said that even if we pass all of our classes, we cannot graduate until we take an "assessment exam."
 What is it?

-You are required to take major field exam in your last semester.
+You are required to take the major field exam in your last semester.
 You register for the major field exam as MGMT 4220: Business Assessment Test.
 The test is required so that the College of Business is able to provide the AACSB with data on how successfully graduating students have learned important core business topics.